AnoukSmet/Dog-Health-Tracker/README.md

 * As a user, I want to be able to add special notes to the log whenever relevant.
 * As a user, I want to be able to add another dog.
 * As a user, I want to be able to edit the dog profile.
-* As a user, I want to have the possibility to edit a log when I made a mistake or want to add some info.
+* As a user, I want to have the possibility to edit a log when I made a mistake or want to add/delete some info.
 * As a user, I want to have the possibiltiy to delete a log as well when no longer relevant.
 * As a user, I want the website to be easy to use.
-* As a user, I want the process to add a log to be simple to not loose too much time.
+* As a user, I want the process to add / edit / delete info to be easy

 <a></a>

 ### **Site owners Goals**
-* To have an appealing website that dog owners use to track their dog.
+* To have an appealing website that dog owners use to track their dog's weight, activity, food, etc.
 * To have a great functionality so the user feels like this website helps them in their day-to-day life.
 * To make the website as personal as possible by giving the user the possibility to add information about their dog in the profile.